-4.1.
-The Court shall appoint a twelve member Board to be known as "The Board of Professional Responsibility of the Supreme Court of Tennessee" (hereinafter the "Board") which shall consist of:

-(a) Three resident attorneys admitted to practice in this state and one public (non-attorney) member appointed for an initial term of three years; and

-- (b) Three resident attorneys admitted to practice in this state and one public member appointed for an initial term of two years; and - (c) Three resident attorneys admitted to practice in this state and one public member appointed for an initial term of one year.
+- 4.1.
+The Court shall appoint a twelve member Board to be known as "The Board of Professional Responsibility of the Supreme Court of Tennessee" (hereinafter the "Board") which shall consist of: - (a) Three resident attorneys admitted to practice in this state and one public (non-attorney) member appointed for an initial term of three years; and - (b) Three resident attorneys admitted to practice in this state and one public member appointed for an initial term of two years; and - (c) Three resident attorneys admitted to practice in this state and one public member appointed for an initial term of one year.

 Subsequent terms of all members shall be for three years.
 A member may serve a maximum of any remaining portion of a three-year term created by a vacancy filled by such member, plus two consecutive three-year terms.
-A member who has served the maximum term shall be eligible for re-appointment after the expiration of three years.
+A member who has served the maximum term shall be eligible for reappointment after the expiration of three years.
 Vacancies shall be filled by the Court.
 There shall be one attorney member from each disciplinary district.
 There shall be one public member from each of the three grand divisions of the state.

 - 4.2.
 The Court shall designate one member as Chair of the Board and another member as Vice-Chair. - 4.3.
-The Board shall act only with the concurrence of seven or more members.
-Seven members shall constitute a quorum.
-If time restraints are such that a regular or special meeting of the Board is impractical, Disciplinary Counsel shall circulate to the members of the Board in writing the reasons for the recommendation supported by a factual report.
+Seven members of the Board shall constitute a quorum.
+Unless otherwise permitted by this Rule, an affirmative vote of seven members of the Board shall be necessary to authorize any action.
+If time restraints are such that a regular or special meeting of the Board is impractical, Disciplinary Counsel shall circulate to the members of the Board in writing the reasons for the recommendation of a particular action supported by a factual report.
 Board members may communicate their vote for or against the recommendation by telephone, facsimile, regular mail, or electronic means.
 Any member of the Board may request that Disciplinary Counsel convene a telephone conference of the Board, whereupon such conference must be convened with at least a quorum so conferring.
-An affirmative vote of seven members of the Board shall be necessary to authorize an action.
-Decisions of the Board whether or not to appeal from the judgment of a hearing panel or of a trial judge, as provided in Section 33.1, shall be made in accord with the foregoing procedure.
-If an appeal has been authorized by the foregoing procedure, any member of the Board may demand that the question of whether or not the appeal should be dismissed be placed upon the agenda for consideration at any regular meeting of the Board or special meeting convened for other business.